khushi-joshi-05/Customer-Churn-Prediction/README.md

 ## Future Work

-- Explore more advanced feature engineering techniques.
+- Will be exploring more advanced feature engineering techniques.
 - Experiment with other classification models like Support Vector Machines or Naive Bayes.
-- Fine-tune hyperparameters using techniques like GridSearchCV or RandomizedSearchCV.
-- Deploy the model for real-time churn prediction.

 ## Usage